 Grover Washington, Jr., saxophonist, arranger, and producer considered to be one of the founders of smooth jazz, was born in Buffalo, NY in 1943.

-Dickey Betts, guitarist, singer, songwriter, composer, and founding member of the Allman Brothers Band, was born Forrest Richard Betts in West Palm Beach, FL in 1943.
+Dickey Betts, guitarist, singer, songwriter, composer, founding member of the Allman Brothers Band, solo artist, and founder and frontman of Great Sourthern, was born Forrest Richard Betts in West Palm Beach, FL in 1943.

 Rob Tyner, lead singer and co-founder of MC5, was born Robert Derminer in Detroit, MI in 1944.